The Safest and Most Dangerous Places in Lone Oak, GA: Crime Maps and Statistics

 Is Lone Oak, GA Safe?

-The B- grade indicates that the rate of crime is slightly lower than that of the average US city.
-Lone Oak ranks in the 61st percentile for safety, meaning it is safer than 61% of cities but less safe than 39%.
-This analysis applies only to Lone Oak's official city boundaries.
+The B- overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Lone Oak's combined rate is slightly lower than the norm.
+Lone Oak sits in the 61st percentile, ahead of 61% of cities and behind 39%.
+The grade covers only Lone Oak's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Lone Oak is 20.59 per 1,000 residents in the typical year.
-Lone Oak Residents generally consider the southeast part of the city to be the safest.
-Your chance of being a victim of crime in Lone Oak varies by neighborhood - ranging from 1 in 42 in the north neighborhoods to 1 in 60 in the southeast.
+The overall crime rate in Lone Oak is 20.59 per 1,000 residents in a typical year.
+Residents generally consider the southeast part of the city the safest.
+Your chance of being a victim ranges from 1 in 42 in the north neighborhoods to 1 in 60 in the southeast.

-When looking at total crime counts (rather than per capita rates), the central parts of Lone Oak, GA see the most incidents - about 2 per year.
-In contrast, the west part of the city has the fewest, with approximately 0 crimes annually.
+Counting total incidents instead of per-capita rates, the central parts of Lone Oak, GA report the most crime, about 2 cases per year.
+The west part reports the fewest, around 0 per year.

 The Cost of Crime™ in Lone Oak, GA

-The total projected cost of crime in Lone Oak for 2025 is $65,665.
-This translates to approximately $289 per resident and $878 per household.
-On average, crime-related costs account for 1.0% of the median household income in Lone Oak.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Lone Oak for 2025 is $65,665, about $289 per resident and $878 per household.
+That equals 1.0% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 59.7%